-\end{proof} \begin{rem} The whole study points out a new efficient algorithm in order to simulate Bessel hitting times for given levels or curved boundaries.
-We can use this algorithm in two generalized situation: \begin{itemize} \item[(1)] We have assumed that the Bessel process starts from the origin.
+This leads directly to \eqref{eqa-dem}. \end{pf} \begin{rem} The whole study points out a new efficient algorithm in order to simulate Bessel hitting times for given levels or curved boundaries.
+We can use this algorithm in two generalized situations: \begin{longlist}[(1)] \item[(1)] We have assumed that the Bessel process starts from the origin.
 Of course the procedure presented here can also be applied to Bessel processes starting from $x>0$.
-It suffices to change the initialization step ! \item[(2)] We focused our attention to the Bessel process but we linked also the initial problem to the exit time of a $\delta$-dimensional Brownian motion from a ball of radius $l$.
-The Algorithm (A1) extended to higher dimensions can also be used in order to evaluate exit times of general compact domains whose boundary is regular. \end{itemize}
+It suffices to change the initialization step! \item[(2)] We focused our attention to the Bessel process, but we linked also the initial problem to the exit time of a $\delta $-dimensional Brownian motion from a ball of radius~$l$.
+Algorithm (\hyperlink{algA1}{A1}) extended to higher dimensions can also be used in order to evaluate exit times of general compact domains whose boundary is regular. \end{longlist}

 \end{rem}